Prime Minister of Australia

 The prime minister of Australia is the head of government of the Commonwealth of Australia.
-The prime minister heads the executive branch of the federal government of Australia and is also accountable to federal parliament under the principles of responsible government.
-The current prime minister is Anthony Albanese of the Australian Labor Party, who became prime minister on 23 May 2022.
+The prime minister is the chair of the Cabinet of Australia and thus the head of the federal executive government.
+Under the principles of responsible government, the prime minister is both responsible to and a member of the Commonwealth Parliament.
+The current prime minister is Anthony Albanese of the Australian Labor Party, who assumed the office on 23 May 2022.